Non-relativistic transport from frame-indifferent kinetic theory: NC hydrodynamics from kinetic theory

-The vorticity scalar field, defined in this way, contains both magnetic field and non-inertial effects such as the Coriolis force as seen in the rest frame of the fluid.
-Note that vorticity can be non-zero even in equilibrium, and therefore $B$ is a zeroth-order quantity.
+The vorticity scalar field, defined in this way, contains a contribution of the Coriolis force as measured in the rest frame of the fluid.
+In that case, we can identify $B=2\Omega$ with $\Omega$ the angular frequency, according to Eq.~(\ref{eq:vorticity_rotating}).
 The first-order stress tensor can be written as

 Since in two dimensions there exist two rotationally-invariant traceless symmetric tensors \cite{avron1998odd}, the viscosity tensor $\eta^{\mu\nu}_{\alpha\beta}$ can be written as a sum of two terms

 The superscript $``(e)"$ corresponds to a parity-even viscosity tensor, while $``(o)"$ corresponds to a parity-odd one.
 Explicitly,